 Our intestinal flora is responsible for much of the body’s immune response, including the removal of cell debris, viruses, bacteria, and cancerous cells (20).
 As constipation is often associated with missing or damaged bacteria (intestinal flora), the impact on your immune system can be significant.
 The toxic buildup and inflammation associated with constipation can also impair the immune system and leave you vulnerable to infections like urinary tract infections (UTIs) - here’s a post about how to heal a UTI naturally.

-Constipation can inhibit the excretion of unwanted oestrogen from the body and promote its reabsorption (4).
-We are exposed to a lot of environmental sources of oestrogens through toxins such as plastics, medications and hormones in the animal proteins we consume.
+Constipation can inhibit the excretion of unwanted estrogen from the body and promote its reabsorption (4).
+We are exposed to a lot of environmental sources of estrogens through toxins such as plastics, medications and hormones in the animal proteins we consume.
 This means that most people have excess oestrogen coming into the body that needs to be excreted each day.
-If we are constipated, these excess oestrogens can be re-absorbed in the colon and cause elevated oestrogen levels, a condition also associated with allergies (21), weight gain (22) and fatigue (23).
+If we are constipated, these excess estrogens can be re-absorbed in the colon and cause elevated estrogen levels, a condition also associated with allergies (21), weight gain (22) and fatigue (23).

 Beyond functional and chronic disease, constipation can also cause structural problems that may require surgical intervention.
 Straining during bowel movements and sitting on the toilet for extended periods can result in haemorrhoids, rectal prolapse, and anal fissures.
 Gone are the days of visiting the loo with a magazine for entertainment.